Topics Map > Security > Encryption > PGP Desktop

 - Make sure you turn password protection on for when your computer goes to sleep.
 This does not provide the protection that Symantec Encryption Desktop does, but it will keep casual intruders from accessing your computer while it is asleep.
 (Note that if you use Hibernate on Windows machines rather than Sleep, Symantec Encryption Desktop will protect your computer when it wakes.
 However, not all Windows computers support or are set up so that they can Hibernate.
 (You can tell see whether Hibernate is a Shutdown option in the Start menu; Search in Help and Support on Windows for "hibernate" for more information.)

-The ACCC is running a Symantec Encryption Management Server, in which your PGP key is protected with your UIC Active Directory ID and password, which is your UIC NetID and your ACCC common password.
+The Technology Solutions is running a Symantec Encryption Management Server, in which your PGP key is protected with your UIC Active Directory ID and password, which is your UIC NetID and your Technology Solutions common password.

 What Am I Installing?